 How do I add a book?First and foremost, search for both the author and the title of the book to avoid creating duplicates.

 If a Work and an Edition containing it exist, the questions below will help you decide whether to create a new Edition.

 - Find or add a new Author

-- If another format of the edition from the same publisher exists (see below), go to the Edition Group and click the 'Add Edition' button.
-Repeat step 5.
+- To enter another format of the same book (see explanations below), go to the Edition Group and click the 'Add Edition' button.
+Repeat step 4.